Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Symmetry-first and geometry-first formulations of gauge theory

 Indeed, in physics, we are often faced with situations in which $E_1$ and $E_2$ have the same typical fibre, are associated to the same group, and yet have different representations.
 A simple example is when one of the representations is the trivial, or singleton, one, and the other is the fundamental (or any other).\footnote{A slightly more sophisticated example is as follows.
-Let $G=U(1), V=\mathbb{C}^k$, and $\rho_i=n_i$, which acts as $e^{in_i}\mathbb{1}$ on $\mathbb{C}^k$.
+Let $G=U(1), V=\mathbb{C}^k$, and $\rho_i=n_i$, which acts as $e^{in_i\theta}\mathbb{1}$ on $\mathbb{C}^k$.
 Then for $n_i\neq n_j$ for $i\neq j$ the map \eqref{eq:iso_can} is not well-defined, as can easily be verified.} This occurs many times in the Standard Model: for fermions to acquire mass, one must relate sections of bundles that have different representations, since they represent different particles.

-In contrast, in the vector-bundle point of view, all the vector bundles that, in the symmetry-first formulation, would be associated to the same principal bundle, are already endowed with a natural relation, as we will now see.
-Later, in Section \ref{sec:Yukawa}, we will see how the issue of relating different vector bundles which in the PFB-POV are associated to the same principal bundle can arise in practice.
+In contrast, in the geometry-first picture, all vector bundles that in the symmetry-first formulation would be associated to the same principal bundle are already endowed with natural relations, as we now see.

+A second key ingredient in the principal-bundle formalism is the principal connection~$\varpi$.
+It determines how orbits of the group over neighbouring points of $M$ are related, thereby specifying parallel transport—and hence covariant differentiation—in the associated vector bundles; in the case illustrated by the frame bundle, by determining which frame over one point is mapped to which frame at an adjacent point.